What We Do

 Make an Appointment

-To make an appointment, go to our online calendar.
-You may view all available appointments, or, if you want to work with a particular tutor, you can see what hours he or she is available by choosing a name from the drop down menu at the top of the page.
+You can see what hours he or she is available by choosing a name from the drop down menu at the top of the page.
 Click on the time you want, enter your contact information, and you’ll be ready to go.
 We look forward to talking with you about your writing.

 We are located on the first floor of the White Library, just to the left of the main stairs.

-In order to serve the many SAU students in the GPS or online programs who aren’t able to come for a face-to-face writing consultation, we also offer online consultations (this service is not available to on-campus students).
-If you are a GPS or online student, simply email your essay or writing project to email@example.com.
+In order to serve the many SAU students in the Adult and Graduate/Online programs who aren’t able to come for a face-to-face writing consultation, we also offer online consultations (this service is not available to on-campus students).
+If you are a Adult and Graduate/Online or online student, simply email your essay or writing project to firstname.lastname@example.org.

 In the body of your email, include a brief summary of your assignment and any questions or concerns you have.
 We will do our best to reply within one business day, and will return your document with comments that will suggest ways to strengthen your argument, clarify confusing sections, and identify and correct repeated errors.
 If needed, you can follow up with your tutor through a phone call.